-Roles and Responsibilities: The Bank has Asset Liability committee (ALCO), which is responsible for defining and estimating the market risk inherent in all activities.
+Roles and Responsibilities: The Bank has Asset Liability Committee (ALCO), which is responsible for defining and estimating the market risk inherent in all activities.
 As regards to investments, the ALCO is responsible for the pattern and composition of investments.
-The middle office assesses the risk independently and is responsible for preparing stress testing scenarios, providing inputs in pricing market risk, performing revaluation and marking to market of market exposures.
+The respective designated functions are responsible for preparing stress testing scenarios, providing inputs in pricing market risk, performing revaluation and marking to market of market exposures.